Information provided by Bureau of Land Management Central Coast Field Office

 “Due to drying conditions, significant dead and dying grasses and high fire danger, it has become necessary to implement additional fire restrictions,” advises Central Coast Field Manager Zachary Ormsby.
 “We ask for your cooperation to help minimize fire potential.
 These proactive measures are put in place to protect public land visitors, communities, adjacent private lands, and natural resources from the risk of wildfire.”

 An increase in wildfire severity is expected based on foretasted climate scenarios, as well as an expansion of wildfire season over much of the western United States.
 The following restrictions will remain in place until the fire danger subsides:

 - No Campfires, briquette/charcoal barbecues, or stove fires are allowed outside of agency-provided fire rings or barbecues at designated developed recreation sites.

-- No smoking, except within an enclosed vehicle or building, or a developed campground with a three-foot diameter area clear of brush and all flammable materials.
+- No Smoking, except within an enclosed vehicle or building, or a developed campground with a three-foot diameter area clear of brush and all flammable materials.

-- No welding or operating acetylene or other torch with open flame, except by special permit.
+- No welding or operating acetylene or other torch with open flame.

 - No motorized vehicles or tools powered by internal combustion engines off designated roads or trails.